null

 Sleeping bag – the process of getting zipped into a sleeping bag every time you sleep quickly forms a clear message to toddlers it’s time to sleep.
 It also fixes the problem of your toddler waking from cold, as you don’t need to use any blankets.
 Make sure you use your sleeping bag for all sleeps.
 (I always take mine when I am out, so Tom has sleeps in the pushchair etc in his sleeping bag).
 The best option for you would be a Woolbabe Bag, as the toddler size will last you up to age 4 and they can be used in pushchairs.
 This would mean you can get your toddler used to it while you are reducing the rocking in his pushchair, then continue using it once he is sleeping in his bed in the day.
 There are also cotton or quilted options that cover size 18-36 months.

 Comfort blankie – A little blankie or special toy is a great association with sleeping, and is great because you can take it anywhere.
+You can introduce a comforter once your baby is 7 months all.
 At his age, I would let him look at the pictures to choose one.
 My favourite is Cuski.
 You can get him attached to one by getting it to smell like you (put it up your top for a few hours/overnight) and I recommend only letting him have it at sleep times.

 4. Self settling / sleep books: